alapg09/ESP/Mine_Escape/Program Files/README.md

 How to Run
 > Make sure all files are in the same directory and you are in that directory.
+> Run compile.bat using the command :
+.\compile.bat
-> Run compile.bat to compile and start the game.
+to compile and start the game.

 Contents of compile.bat: